efemberg11/GeoModel_rmakhman/README.md

 # GeoModelTools

-The projects gathers tools and utilities which ease the development of GeoModel-based software
+Tools and utilities for GeoModel-based detector description projects